Winning Medical School Interview Preparation

-I know a lot of students get scared at the thought of preparing to talk about themselves, their background and why they would be a good fit for medical school but it is something that you are going to have to do in order to be a doctor.
+I know a lot of students get scared at the thought of medical school interview preparation where you have talk about yourself, your background and why you would be a good fit for medical school but it's something you are going to have to do in order to be a doctor.

 But don't let fear stop you!

-If you have any doubts about how you will handle your interviews then I strongly encourage you to use the services of MedSchoolCoach.
-You'll have access to physicians and medical students who will coach you on every aspect of your interview preparation.
+If you have any doubts about how you will handle your interviews then I strongly encourage you to use my medical school interview prep services.

 Knowing the courses which you took and interesting tidbits about the classes can go very far, especially if there's a course outside the norm of the premed curriculum.

 Which courses were your favorites?
 Your least favorite?
 Tell me about this course...
 If there are any particularly low or high grades be prepared to discuss went on in those classes.

 Remember to be sincere, honest, and open in your responses; never make excuses for poor performance.
 Be prepared to talk about what you learned from negative situations and turn what could be a liability into an asset.